North Santiam River Swimming Spots swimming hole in Oregon

 Plan Your Visit

 Access to the swimming holes along Little North Fork Road is free, and the route is dotted with National Forest campgrounds if you want to extend your stay into a full weekend in the woods.
 Facilities are limited — expect pit toilets at some locations and nothing more, so pack in everything you need, including food, water, and a way to carry out your trash.
 North Fork Park is the most accessible entry point and a smart starting spot for first-time visitors; more remote pools require short hikes but reward the effort with greater solitude.
 The nearest services are in Mill City, a small community just minutes from the forest boundary, while Salem — about an hour west — offers the full range of amenities for pre- or post-trip logistics.
-Come prepared, leave it pristine, and this stretch of the North Santiam will keep calling you back.
+Come prepared, leave it well-preserved, and this stretch of the North Santiam will keep calling you back.

 Getting There